 1. Payment Processing: A significant portion of RPA in health case studies is developed in the payments department of RCM institutions.
 Hospitals can automate payment processing and reduce staff workload.

-2. Claims Management: Patients and hospitals are often involved in managing insurance claims.
+2. Claims Management: Patients and hospitals often manage insurance claims.
 RPA software bots can automate claims management using predefined parameters to collect claims data.

 3. Patient Registration: One of the best RPA areas in healthcare is patient registration, which is time-consuming.
-RPA bots can fill in data and prepare a patient registration form in no time.
+RPA bots can fill in data and prepare a patient registration form quickly.

 Robotic Process Automation Use Cases in the Manufacturing Industry